mjblackhorse/github.io/usage.md

     </script>
 </head>

-This page describes how to deploy and run GridDroid
+This page describes how to deploy and run GridDroid.

 ## Environment requirement
 The environment settings used in our evaluations are listed as follow: